-There is no “best place” to get a jumbo mortgage because jumbo mortgages are different with every U.S. lender.
-This is different as compared to conforming loans, which are backed by Fannie Mae and Freddie Mac, and are securitized and commoditized via Wall Street.
+Jumbo loans are custom-made so every lender does them differently.
+This is a change from conforming loans and FHA loans, which are backed by Fannie Mae and Freddie Mac, and the FHA, respectively; and, are securitized and commoditized via Wall Street.

-Jumbo mortgage lenders make custom rules for their loans so the best place to get a jumbo loan is with a lender that serves your niche.
+The best place to get a jumbo loan is with a lender that can serve your particular need.

-Are jumbo loans harder to get approved than non-jumbo loans?
+Are jumbo loans harder to get approved than conforming loans?

-Getting approved for a Jumbo loan isn’t harder than getting approved for a non-jumbo loan — it’s just different.
+Getting approved for a Jumbo loan isn’t harder than getting approved for a non-jumbo loan like a conforming loan or an FHA loan — it’s just different.

-Jumbo loans require a different set of verifications as compared to government-backed loans.
+Jumbo loans require different sets of verifications as compared to government-backed loans.
 Sometimes, more disclosures are required.
 And, sometimes, fewer disclosures are required.

-When I pay down my jumbo loan below my local loan limit, does it become a conforming loan?
+When I pay down my jumbo loan below the conforming loan limit, does it become a conforming loan?

-Jumbo loans do not become conforming loans when the remaining loan balance falls below your local conforming loan limit.
+Jumbo loans do not automatically turn into conforming loans when their remaining loan balance falls below local mortgage limits.
+Once a jumbo, always a jumbo.

 What credit score do I need for a jumbo mortgage?

-Borrowers with higher credit scores get access to a larger list of jumbo loan programs, but having a lower credit score doesn’t preclude you from getting approved.
+That said, borrowers with higher credit scores can be approved for a wider range of loans from a wider range of lenders, but having a lower credit score doesn’t preclude you from getting approved.

-Lenders consider credit scores when making a jumbo loan approval, but they consider other factors, too, including home value, loan size, income, and your money in reserves.
+Lenders consider factors other than your credit score in an approval for a jumbo loan including your home’s value, your loan size, income, and the amount of money you have in reserves.